 At the heart of IMI founding principle is the idea enshrined in the universal declaration of human rights that everyone has a right to life.
 Poor access to basic health care in many local communities continues to undermine the promise of this declaration.
 We are morally burdened by the reality that human life is often discounted from society on account of health versus poverty. children take no part in the decision of their birth yet many are born to face harsh consequences such as starvation and disease which gravely undercuts their potential and their future.
 Men and women surrender their health to chance even as their livelihood and ability to fend for their families depend on their physical well being.
 IMI adopts the prevention and early intervention approach which aims to promote awareness of healthy lifestyles, providing medical outreaches, councelling and testing to foster early diagnosis and prompt treatment which can be more affordable and more effective towards saving lives.

-The root cause of many vices in our local communities can be traced to the factor of poverty.
-Financial constraint has rendered several members of socitety vulnerable including children, the elderly and young teenage girls.
-While intervening to relieve the immediate problems attributed to economic hardship, IMI recognizes the importance of investing in solutions that are more sustainable.
+The root cause of many vices in our local communities is linked to the factor of poverty.
+Financial constraint has rendered several members of society vulnerable including children, the elderly,teenage girls and young women.
+While striving to alleviate the immediate hardships of poverty, IMI recognizes the importance of investing in solutions that are sustainable.
 Its is our ideal to someday become obsolete hence we take keen interest in identifying underlying problems and striving to implement lasting solutions.
 We look to support underprivileged and vulnerable groups,to assist with their capacity building and self reliance.
-Much can be done with Agriculture which is the mainstay of many rural dwellers but there is equally a need for diversification of rural economics in order to ease the competition for fixed natural resources which often disposes communities to conflict.
-We aim to provide support in education, vocation trainings and exposing rural dwellers to global awareness and opportunities through basic computer skill trainings and internet access. .
+Much can be done with Agriculture which is the mainstay of many rural dwellers but there is equally a need for diversification of rural economies in order to ease the competition for fixed natural resources which often disposes communities to conflict.
+We aim to provide support in education, portable skill aquisition and exposing rural dwellers to global awareness / opportunity through basic computer skill trainings and internet access. .